secondmind-labs/trieste/CONTRIBUTING.md

 ### Updating dependencies

 To update the Python dependencies used in any part of the project, update setup.py and/or any relevant requirements.txt files.
-Then, in the repository root, and with all virtual environments deactivated, run
+Then, in the repository root, and with all virtual environments deactivated, run, in the `deps` directory
 ```bash
 $ ./generate_constraints.sh
 ```